gldeleon/prueba_grupoaxo/README.md

     "message": "Results"
 }

-### in the process check the table average in column resultaverage to check the saved data
+### in the process check the table average in column resultaverage to see the saved data

 ### and that all